LoCoJanik/USBCaputreCardOutput/README.md

 ```
 # Start with changes:

-When your CaptureCard have another Output Options you must try 0 - n, equel of your VideoDevices
+When your CaptureCard have another Output Options you must try 0 - n, equel of your Video Devices and Audio Devices

 ```
 ./usbvideo.py --videodeviceid 0